EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

 :code:`groundStations` JSON object
 ####################################

-The ground station data can be specifed by specifying the name of the CSV file with the ground station data.
-The file has to be present in the user directory.
+The ground station data can be specifed by specifying the name of the file with the ground station data.
+In case the :code:`gndStnFileName` key, value pair is specified, the file has to be present in the user directory.
+Otherwise a :code:`gndStnFilePath` key, value pair may be used to give the complete path to the data-file.
 An example of the data file (name: *groundStations*) is given below.
 The column headers need to be as indicated.

 Example: